-"Can we go to Tomorrowland.
+"Can we go to Tomorrowland?
 I want to check out the arcade.
 All they have at Marvin's Pizza is Ms. Pac-Man and Pole Position."

 "I spent $18.50 to get you in here, arcades are free.
 Let's go to check out the shops."
 It was like that was what every kid came for.
-"It cost almost a hundred bucks for the four of us, and every fifty feet there's more things to spend money on.
+"It cost almost a hundred bucks for the four of us, and every fifty feet there's more to spend money on.
 The profit margin must be insane."

 "Can we at least go on the Matterhorn later?"

-Nickolas shoved his hands in his pockets and shuffled along behind.
+Nicolas shoved his hands in his pockets and shuffled along behind.
 His father had insisted he dress well in slacks and one of his alligator shirts, even though it was like, a hundred degrees.
-His stomach growled from the smell of some unseen food, which made his head hurt more, his feet ached and nothing they had done all day had made any of it worth while.
+His stomach growled from the smell of some unseen food, which made his head hurt more, his feet ached and nothing they had done all day had made any of it worthwhile.
 At least the stores had air conditioning, but having to endure a shop full of princess clothing hardly seemed worth it.
-Autumn did not seem to much care either, and had taken to chasing dust bunnies or something.
+Autumn did not seem to care much care either, and had taken to chasing dust bunnies or something.
 This they both had to endure, the whistles and clucking and so much jargon that all Nicolas could do was sigh and pretend to pay attention.
 Relief came finally after the forth such store.

 "I'm going to get Paul fired when I return, the man just doesn't pull his weight.
 I can't even enjoy my vacation.
 He's always bothering me."
 His mom was still animated, but at least she was winding down.